 Children who suffer a non-traumatic brain injury experience more onerous symptoms in cognitive and behavioural areas.
 They often spend longer in a coma and can sustain muscle disorders like cerebral palsy.

 Because these types of brain injury do not have a direct correlation with a single physical blow to the head and are usually related to complex diseases or conditions, victims can be forgiven for presuming a claim would not be viable.
 However, there are a number of reasons why a medical negligence claim in a case of non-traumatic brain injury is indeed, very plausible.

 On top of a very distressing medical condition, victims and their families have to also deal with the pressure of loss of earnings, rehabilitation and corrective treatment costs, private care outlays and other associated expenditures.

 Investigating how a non-traumatic brain injury was caused and who is responsible can be a complex process but our expert legal team has a wealth of knowledge and experience in all types of personal injury and compensation claims and are fully conversant in all forms of medical protocol necessary to deal with your claim intelligently and appropriately.

 If you have suffered a non-traumatic brain injury you may be able to claim compensation.
-Our personal injury lawyers at Jefferies Solicitors can advise you on an informal and confidential basis regarding your potential non traumatic brain injury claims.
-In the first instance, get in touch either by telephoning 0800 342 3206, or by completing our online claim form.
-One of our advisors will then speak to you within 4 working hours.
+Our personal injury lawyers at Jefferies Solicitors can advise you on an informal and confidential basis regarding your potential non-traumatic brain injury claims.
+In the first instance, get in touch either by telephoning 0800 342 3206 or by making an enquiry online.
+One of our advisors will contact you within 4 working hours.

 If you require advice or assistance regarding any of these types of claims or indeed any other type of accident or injury compensation claim that you feel you may wish to enquire about, please do not hesitate to get in touch.